bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 33°
-- Cloudy
+- Partly Cloudy
-- 86% humidity
+- 85% humidity
 - 9 mph wind
-- 100% cloud cover
+- 75% cloud cover
 - 21 AQI 🟩
 - 1.2 inches of rain and 0.72 inches of snow expected in the next 72 hours